A day in the life of a Recreation Ranger

 You work with the Nevis Landscape Partnership.
 Tell me a little about the achievements and highlights from the partnership.

-A group of partners work together to manage the Glen and Ben Nevis area – it is a National Lottery funded organisation, and the main partners are Highland Council, SNH, Nevis Partnership, John Muir Trust and Forest Enterprise Scotland.
+A group of partners work together to manage the Glen and Ben Nevis area – it is a National Lottery funded organisation, and the main partners are Highland Council, SNH, Nevis Partnership, John Muir Trust and Forest Enterprise Scotland (now Forestry and Land Scotland).
 They are supported by volunteers, geologists, mountain guides, and many other interested groups and individuals.
 All in all, it is a good bunch of people with a great range of skills, experience and enthusiasm.

 The partnership has a wide range of projects and working together is really rewarding, we are more ambitious and we can deliver better results.